Who is OCR?

-OCR is a leading UK awarding body.
-Providing qualifications which engage people of all ages and abilities.
-The general and vocational qualifications equip learners with the knowledge and skills they need for their future, helping them achieve their full potential.
+OCR Exam Board is a leading UK awarding body.
+Providing qualifications that engage people of all ages and abilities.
+The A-level courses, GCSE courses and vocational qualifications equip learners with the knowledge and skills they need for their future, helping them achieve their full potential.

-As part of this group, OCR have access to unrivalled expertise and research capability across assessment and examinations.
+As part of this group, the OCR Exam Board has access to unrivalled expertise and research capability across assessment and examinations.

 OCR Qualifications span various levels such as OCR A-Level courses across a range of disciplines.
 They are also renowned for OCR GCSE courses.

 Oxbridge courses accredited by OCR?

 OCR provide not just school-age qualifications but also adult A-level courses and adult GCSE courses in over 40 subjects and offers over 450 vocational qualifications.